matterandvoid-space/subscriptions/README.md

 The difference from just using function composition is that the layers are cached, and that you can execute code in response to any of these values changing over time.

-One other introductory note: The API in this codebase may have breaking changes in the future if new patterns emerge from actual usage.
-This seems unlikely, but I'm putting this warning here to allow for mutative/non-accretive changes to the codebase if they are warranted during the early stages of use while avoiding perma-alpha/perma-beta status.

 # Usage / Integrations